SnootyMonkey/Falkland-CMS/README.md

 ### Pages

-There are 3 types of pages
+There are 3 types of pages:

 * **static** - A static page is a simple CMS page, it may reference named or searched for resources, but it could also be made up of just static content.
 A home page, about page, or terms of use page is a good example.
 * **item** - An item page displays a single particular item of a particular item type